tavaresrodrigo/StackOverflow/README.md

 ## The exploit

-The [code](https://github.com/tavaresrodrigo/StackOverflow/blob/main/code.c used to illustrate
+The [code](https://github.com/tavaresrodrigo/StackOverflow/blob/main/code.c) used to illustrate the exploit has a number of security red flags.

 ``` C
 #include <signal.h>
 #include <stdio.h>